Shafqat Ali Khan

-Shafqat Ali Khan (born 17 June 1972) is a classical singer of the khyal vocal genre, from Pakistan, belonging to the Sham Chaurasi gharana.
+Ustad Shafqat Ali Khan (born 17 June 1972) is a classical singer of the khyal vocal genre, from Pakistan, belonging to the Sham Chaurasi gharana.

 The youngest son of Ustad Salamat Ali Khan, Shafqat began performing from the age of seven, when he appeared at the Lahore Music Festival at Lahore, Pakistan in 1979.

-Shafqat Ali Khan is the custodian of a four hundred year legacy of classical music.
+Ustad Shafqat Ali Khan is the custodian of a 400-year-old legacy of classical music.
 A major Pakistani English language newspaper reportedly commented about him, "This line of musicians began with Mian Chand Ali Khan and Mian Suraj Ali Khan who used to quell the heart and soul of Mughal Emperor Akbar by singing for him."

 Awards and recognition

-Describing a performance by Shafqat Ali Khan in New York in 1992, The New York Times wrote, "exuberant complications, in which melodic gestures join hand-waving and synchronized finger-pointing to form an eloquent symbiosis"..."Shafqat Ali Khan's more flamboyant approach to singing.
+Describing a performance by Ustad Shafqat Ali Khan in New York in 1992, The New York Times wrote, "Next to his father's more meditative style, Shafqat's exuberant complications, in which melodic gestures join hand-waving and synchronized finger-pointing to form an eloquent symbiosis, told an old story of youth and confidence next to age and reflection."
+The review also noted that the central patriarch, Ustad Salamat Ali Khan, was preceded by "Shafqat Ali Khan's more flamboyant approach to singing" and followed by a "long and leisurely three-way exchange" that included his other son, Sharafat Ali Khan.
 Khan has received numerous awards including the Amir Khusro Award in 1986, a Ghanda Award from New Delhi University in 1995 and a gold medal from Faisalabad University in 2004.